youzan/create-utils/packages/create-utils/template-javascript/README.md

 ### `npm run build`

-Builds the app for production to the `dist` folder.<br>
+Builds the project for production to the `dist` folder.

-It correctly bundles React in production mode and optimizes the build for the best performance.
+- ESModules: `target=es npm run build`
+- CommonJs: `target=cjs npm run build`

+Copy dist directory to the publish/es or publish/cjs branch, you need publish package to npm by yourself.

-### `npm run publish`
+### `npm run doc`

+Automatically generate documents by ESDoc, and Copy docs directory to the gh-pages barnch.